jvila42/tetris/README.md

 # tetris
 #This is going to be a simple game of tetris.

-Also, who even opens these things lol.
-Congratulations, you are a gentleman and a scholar. :)
+You'll hate us cuz you aint us.